The Palmer House Hilton: Third hotel

-The current Palmer House was built in the early to mid- 1920s.
+The current Palmer House was built in the early to mid-1920s.
 By that time the business in downtown Chicago could support a much larger hotel, and the Palmer Estate hired Holabird & Roche to design a new 25-story facility with well over 1,000 rooms.
 Between 1923 and 1925, a new structure went up on the same site.
+Construction occurred as part of a 1920s hotel boom in Chicago, which was spurred by demand in the Chicago hotel market having overtaken supply due to the extent of Chicago's growth in economy and population, and its increased use as a location for conventions.
+The new building opened with 2,268 rooms, briefly being the largest hotel in the world by room count.